 The first-ever CS2 Major for RED Canids

 This team qualified for the StarLadder Budapest Major 2025 thanks to their regional standings in the Americas.
-Despite playing in a few other qualifying tournaments, RED Canids never hit a Counter-Strike Major before.
+Despite playing in a few other qualifying tournaments, RED Canids have never hit a Counter-Strike Major before.

 Even their tier 2 and 3 performance is not too brilliant: 2nd and 3rd placements are the highest achievements.